Cancer the Great Overwhelm

 Let me tell you, that is not the purpose of Hope Has Arrived.

-We are not here to add to your overwhelm, but to help be place that frees you from it.
-Our goal is serve as a resource to help you find hope…when you are ready.
+We don’t want to add to your overwhelm, but to help be place that frees you from it.
+Our goal is serve as a resource to help you find hope…when you are ready and on your terms.
+You can search through our resources, or check out our community.
+We will be here to help you find hope, strength and peace when you need us.

 For more about how to find spiritual hope, see Knowing God Personally.